-Master of Arts in Anthropology: Cultural
+M.A. in Anthropology: Cultural Concentration

 Anthropology is the study of humanity in all times and places.
 Cultural anthropologists study humanity by immersing themselves in the everyday lives of people in particular societies and cultures.
 This might mean working alongside Andean villagers cleaning an irrigation ditch, sitting in a meeting in a neighborhood in Paris or Detroit where people are planning a local park or talking with a vodun priest in West Africa as he prepares for a religious ritual.

+Anthropology students at Wayne State receive thorough training in the concepts, theories and methods of cultural anthropology, including opportunities for participating in faculty research, study abroad and student research projects in the Detroit area and elsewhere.
 Cultural anthropologists in the department maintain both a strong urban presence and a global reach in their respective research activities.
-All of our graduate students perform local fieldwork as part of their training in research methods, and many go on to write master's essays, theses or doctoral dissertations on Detroit or southeastern Michigan, while others conduct doctoral research in other areas of the United States and abroad.
+All of our graduate students perform local fieldwork as part of their training in research methods and many go on to write master's essays, theses or doctoral dissertations on Detroit or southeastern Michigan, while others conduct doctoral research in other areas of the United States and abroad.

-Course offerings in cultural anthropology address critical contemporary topics such as world religions, globalization, capitalism, urban issues, and the environment.
-Faculty with personal experience and expertise teach courses in particular regions such as Africa, Latin America, the Caribbean, and others.
+Course offerings in cultural anthropology address critical contemporary topics such as world religions, globalization, capitalism, urban issues and the environment.
+Faculty with personal experience and expertise teach courses in particular regions such as Africa, Latin America, the Caribbean and others.

-Learn more about our research in cultural anthropology
+Explore our research in cultural anthropology

 Contact 💬